Sample program for 13 days/12 nights

 Day 5: WHALE WATCHING AND LEISURE TIME, 3 km (2 miles)

-The day starts with a 3 hour whale watching tour from Húsavík, weather permitting.
+The day starts with a 3-hour whale watching tour from Húsavík or Akureyri, weather permitting.
 We have the afternoon free to write postcards, relax and wander around town.
 There are some interesting museums and you can visit the church, too!

 Day 6: GEOLOGICAL WONDERS AND NATURE BATHS, 150 km (93 miles)